-The College has a wholly owned non-charitable subsidiary, St Peter's College Design and Build Limited, the principal activity of which is the development of building projects.
-The Company's sole contract during the year was the Castle Hill House project.
-Construction work commenced in October 2021 and is progressing according to schedule.
-The annual profits of the subsidiary are donated to the College under the Gift Aid Scheme.
+The College has two wholly owned non-charitable subsidiaries:

+(1) St Peter's College Design and Build Limited, the principal activity of which is the development of building projects.
+The Company's sole contract during the year was the Castle Bailey Quad project.
+Construction work on the new development commenced in October 2021 and is expected to complete in December 2023.